stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

 #
 export_final_design()
 ```
-This is also the workflow that runs under hood of the  `main` function in
+This is also the workflow that runs under hood of the [`topology_optimization.py`](https://github.com/stefanhiemer/topoptlab/blob/main/topoptlab/topology_optimization.py).
-`topoptlab.topology_optimization`.

 ## Closing Remarks